How do you know your organization is ready for IT program management?

 |Focused on long-term organizational outcome in which there's a relatively larger, more fluid scope.||Focused on attaining the predefined output within the specified project scope, budget, and deadline.|

 Program and project management have a synergistic yin-yang interaction.
-The complementary program-project relationship reinforces the distinct processes and competencies involves in each role.
+The complementary program-project relationship reinforces the distinct processes and competencies involved in each role.

-As mission-essential positions, the IT program manager and project manager work cooperatively to accomplish shared initiatives.
+The IT program manager and project manager are mission-essential positions that work cooperatively to accomplish shared initiatives.
 The IT program manager also works closely with the CIO (Chief Information Officer) or the person leading your association's digital transformation.

 Program managers are responsible for aligning IT strategy with the desired organizational outcome.
-The program management practices and processes involves:
+The program management practices and processes include:

 Program managers also need many of the same agile values and capabilities as IT leaders undergoing continuous process improvement.
 For example, change management is easily the most important function and core competency in technical program management.